eklem/search-index-cookbook/README.md

 - [ ] Running in the browser
 - [ ] Offline searching
 - [ ] Features vs. index file size
+- [ ] Percolator, or how to set up query subscription

 ## Reference
 - [ ] The index - How does it work (matcher/searcher)